-Michel Demaré is the Chairman and Non-Executive Director of Syngenta AG.
-This company and certain of its affiliates are currently parties to a litigation involving the Group, as described in "Description of Business - Litigation" and Note 27 to the Interim Financial Statements (page F-40).
-None of the other members of the LDC Managing Board or the LDCH BV Supervisory Board or the Louis Dreyfus Company Executive Group has activities outside LDC, which are significant with respect to LDC.
+In addition to serving on the LDCH BV Supervisory Board, Michel Demaré is the Chairman and Non-Executive Director of Syngenta AG.
+Syngenta AG and certain of its affiliates are currently parties to a litigation involving the Group, as described in "Description of Business - Litigation" and Note 29 to the Audited Financial Statements (page F-54).
+None of the other members of the LDC Managing Board or the LDCH BV Supervisory Board or the Louis Dreyfus Company Executive Group has activities outside LDC that are significant with respect to LDC.
 The LDCH BV Supervisory Board has implemented appropriate processes and procedures for the effective management of conflicts.
-Other than this case, LDC is not aware of any conflicts of interest between any duties to LDC of the members of the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the LDC Managing Board or LDCH BV Supervisory Board or the Louis Dreyfus Company Executive Group and their private interests or other duties.
+Other than this case, LDC is not aware of any conflicts of interest between any duties to LDC of the members of the LDC Managing Board or LDCH BV Supervisory Board or the Louis Dreyfus Company Executive Group and their private interests or other duties.